 Submitting through Gradescope

 - Click on the CS 102 class and click on Assignment 2.

 - Upload your PDF and tag the pages corresponding to each question.
 You may submit as many times as you like before the submission deadline, and we will use your latest submission both for grading and for the late policy.

 Part 1: Tableau Visualization (15 Points)

 Using either the World Cup (PlayersExt.csv) or Titanic (Titanic.csv) data, create an interactive data visualization dashboard using Tableau (please only choose one and explore multiple aspects of the data).
 This is a very open-ended problem; you should experiment with different features in Tableau.
 Full points will be awarded to visualizations that meet all the requirements below.
 While we encourage you to create "detailed" visualizations, you will not be penalized for creating "basic" ones.

 Create one dashboard with the following:

-- At least three different visualization types (e.g. bar chart, scatterplot, map, etc.)
+- At least three different visualization types in the dashboard. (e.g. bar chart, scatterplot, map, etc.)

 - One pane should interactively drive all of the others (see hints below).